Crystal Growth on Locally Finite Partially Ordered Sets: Introduction

-We also give a lower bound for $ \var{\tau_A} $ in terms of the structure of $ A $ (see \Cref{prop:var-mxml-bnd}).
-In the Euclidean context, the bound for $ A = \low{\xi_n} $ reduces to a $ \log(n) $ lower bound in $ d = 2 $ (see \cite{BC20}).
-Additionally, in $ d \geq 3 $, this estimate gives a positive constant lower bound which, although understood in the FPP context \cite{Kest93}, seems not to be written in the LPP literature (see \Cref{coro:var-away-zero} and \Cref{coro:var-2d-bnd}).
-We also give an example of a poset $ \Lambda $ where $ \var{\tau_A} $ is bounded below in order by $ |A| $ (\Cref{exm:low-bnd-poset}).
+We also give a lower bound for $ \var{\tau_A} $ in terms of the structure of $ A $ (see Proposition \ref{prop:var-mxml-bnd}).
+In the Euclidean context, the bound for $ A = \low{\xi_n} $ reduces to a $ \log(n) $ lower bound in $ d = 2 $ (see \cite{BC20} in a homogeneous context).
+Additionally, in $ d \geq 3 $, this estimate gives a positive constant lower bound which, although understood in the FPP context \cite{Kest93}, seems not to be written in the LPP literature (see Corollary \ref{coro:var-away-zero} and Corollary \ref{coro:var-2d-bnd}).
+We also give an example of a poset $ \Lambda $ where $ \var{\tau_A} $ is bounded below in order by $ |A| $ (Example \ref{exm:low-bnd-poset}).

 As previously commented, in the setting of independent exponential weights LPP models in $ d \geq 2 $, when $ A \in L(\Lambda) $ is an arbitrary set, not necessarily in the form $ \low{\xi_n} $, the non-asymptotic estimates for the mean $ \expect{\tau_A} $, variance $ \var{\tau_A} $, and other statistics in terms of properties of $ A $ seem novel.
-Of course, as noted earlier, there are better results when $ A $ is of the form $ \low{\xi_n} $ and $ d = 2 $.
+Of course, as noted earlier, there are better results when $ A $ is of the form $ \low{\xi_n} $ and $ d = 2 $ in a homogeneous setting.
 Also, the LLN shape limit theorem given in a class of monoids seems to be one of the first generalizations of the shape theorem beyond the Euclidean setting.
-In particular, its application to inhomogeneous independent exponential weight Euclidean LPP models in $ d \geq 3 $ seems new.
+In particular, application of the results to general inhomogeneous independent exponential weight Euclidean LPP models in $ d \geq 2 $ seems new.

-In terms of proofs, the bounds follow from analyzing the backward equation of the increasing process $ X_t $ in terms of a time-reversed generator $ \Delta $.
-In \Cref{lem:diff-deriv-dual}, a useful identity is derived by applying the backward equation to indicator functions of sets $ \indic[A \subseteq X_t] $.
-We show an important comparison inequality \Cref{prop:diff-ineq} which allows one to bound functions of sets $ g(A) $ by $ f(A) $ when $ (\Delta g)(A) \leq (\Delta f)(A) $ and $ g(\emptyset) \leq f(\emptyset) $.
+In terms of proofs, the bounds follow from analyzing the backward equation of the increasing process $ X_t $ in terms of a time-reversed operator $ \Delta $.
+In Lemma \ref{lem:diff-deriv-dual}, a useful identity is derived by applying the backward equation to indicator functions of sets $ \indic[A \subseteq X_t] $.
+We show an important comparison inequality Proposition \ref{prop:diff-ineq} which allows one to bound functions of sets $ g(A) $ by $ f(A) $ when $ (\Delta g)(A) \leq (\Delta f)(A) $ and $ g(\emptyset) \leq f(\emptyset) $.